NickFitton/nfitton/src/content/cards/2023-christmas-mum-and-shaun.md

 slug: ca19883e
 ---

-We hope you have a wonderful time over the christmas period and we can't wait to meet up again and have a good catch up over a tea or gin or three!
+We hope you have a wonderful time over the Christmas period and we can't wait to meet up again and have a good catch up over a tea or gin or three!